I’m a self confessed book nerd. I read every day and I read anything. It felt like Christmas when I found Kindle Unlimited!

 The Harry Potter Series by JK Rowling – Ok, not technically one book but it’s my list and I’ll do what I want!
 I think most of us know the Potter story at this stage and many of us fell in love with it through JK’s books.
 She created such a vibrant, magical world full of complex characters and creatures that I couldn’t help but want to be part of it.
 I was totally enthralled with this series and I’m so grateful that my mam would go with me to order first editions and queue for every release.
 What really stayed with me from this series were the lessons about love, loss, friendship and hope.

 The Perks Of Being A Wallflower by Stephen Chbosky – I first read this as a teenager when I was really struggling with depression and anxiety.
-A dear friend at the time had read it and thought I would appreciate it so she loaned it to me and I’m so grateful that she did.
+A dear friend, at the time, had read it and thought I would appreciate it so she loaned it to me and I’m so grateful that she did.
 This book struck a chord right away.
 I could relate to Charlie in so many ways and as a result felt a little less alone during a time where that couldn’t have been more important.
-The format of this book appealed to me, it was the first book that I read that was written entirely as letters.
+The format of this book appealed to me, it was the first book that I read that was written entirely as letters to an unknown recipient.
 Perks is a book about abuse, friendship, and not being okay.
 I go back to this one time and time again and I can’t recommend it enough.

 Wuthering Heights by Emily Brontë – Ah, the story of Catherine and Heathcliffe, a classic!
 A classic that I’ve never finished because I get bored after a few pages.
 You might be wondering how this changed my life when I’ve just said I’ve never read the majority of it.
 You see, up until this point I always finished a book, it didn’t matter if I wasn’t enjoying it, I was so stubborn that I had to finish it.
 This is the one that broke the camel’s back, so to speak.
 Life is just too short!